 \subsubsection{First Method}

-The first method is to use Harman's sieve to construct $\rho_0(n)$.
-Again, we can only discard positive terms that do not have asymptotic formulas in this case.
+The first method is to use Harman's sieve as in \cite{676} and Subsubsection 2.5.1.
+Again, we can only discard positive terms that do not have asymptotic formulas of the form (54) in this case.
 The main steps remain the same as in Subsubsection 2.5.1, but now we can use the new Type-II information corresponding to different $(\theta_1, \theta_2)$ given in Subsection 3.3.
-Modifications need to do in the lower bound case are similar to those in the upper bound case; However, we do not need to consider the validity of three-dimensional sieves (Lemma~\ref{l220}, Lemma~\ref{l221} and new three-dimensional Harman's sieve given in the upper bound subsection) since they only give upper bounds for positive terms.
-Lemma~\ref{l38} is still applicable for parts of $\boldsymbol{A}_{09}$ and $\boldsymbol{A}_{10}$, and we can apply Lemma~\ref{l34} in parts of $\boldsymbol{A}_{09}$--$\boldsymbol{A}_{12}$.
-Working on each region and subregion carefully, we can obtain the following lower bounds for $C_0(\theta_1, \theta_2)$ ($0.5 < \theta \leqslant 0.53$):
+Modifications need to do in the lower bound case are similar to those in the upper bound case; However, we do not need to consider the validity of three-dimensional sieves (Lemma~\ref{l220} and the new three-dimensional Harman's sieve given in the upper bound Subsections) since they only give upper bounds for positive terms.
+Lemma~\ref{l39} is still applicable for parts of $\boldsymbol{A}_{09}$ and $\boldsymbol{A}_{10}$, and we can apply Lemma~\ref{l35} in parts of $\boldsymbol{A}_{09}$--$\boldsymbol{A}_{12}$.
+Working on each region and subregion carefully, we can obtain the following lower bounds for $C_0^{*}(\theta_1, \theta_2)$ ($0.5 < \theta \leqslant 0.53$):